Harbaksh Singh

-Lieutenant General Harbaksh Singh, VrC (1 October 1913 – 14 November 1999) was an Indian senior military officer.
-As the commander of the Western Command, Singh commanded the Indian Army and played a key role during the Indo-Pakistani War of 1965.
+Lieutenant General Harbaksh Singh, (1 October 1913 – 14 November 1999) was a highly decorated senior general officer in the Indian Military.
+As the commander of the Western Command, Singh commanded the Indian Army and played a key role during the India–Pakistan war of 1965.
 For his role in the war, he was awarded the Padma Vibhushan in 1966.

 Early life and education

 Harbaksh Singh was born on 1 October 1913 in a wealthy Madahar Jat Sikh family, the youngest of seven siblings, in Badrukhan village near Sangrur, the capital of the Jind State.
-His father, Dr Harnam Singh, was the first person from the village to become a doctor.
-Dr Singh joined the Jind Infantry and participated in the Tirah campaign in 1897-98.
+His father, Dr Harnam Singh Madahar, was the first person from the village to become a doctor.
+Dr Madahar joined the Jind Infantry and participated in the Tirah campaign in 1897–98.
 He later served in the East African campaign during World War I. The Jind Infantry later was amalgamated into the Indian Army in 1952, into the Punjab Regiment.

-Harbaksh attended the Ranbir High School in Sangrur before joining the Government College Lahore.
+Harbaksh attended the Ranbir High School in Sangrur before joining the Government College, Lahore.
 Always good at sports, Singh was a part of the college hockey team.
 As a citizen of a princely state, he had to take the permission of the Governor of Punjab, Sir Geoffrey Montmorency to sit for the entrance examinations and enrol into the Indian Military Academy (IMA), which had been set up the previous year.
 In March 1933, Singh arrived at Dehradun and joined the IMA.